Awiinn/eCommerce_BackEnd/README.md

 * Follow the link to the external DB: https://ecomm-x7ak.onrender.com/

 # Backend
-* `npm install`: This will download the node packages
 * `npm run dev`:  This will start the backend server

 # Frontend